9 Best Pike Rods In 2026

 The combination of AAA grade cork handle with EVA fore grip shows Daiwa’s attention to comfort and practicality, while the DPS downlocking reel seat ensures your reel stays firmly in place during use.

-During testing, the rod performed well.
-The titanium oxide rings provide smooth line flow that aids casting accuracy.
 I was using a variety of lures with the 8ft version up to around the 1.5-ounce mark and I never felt that accuracy or distance was compromised at any point.

 The Ninja S is available in 7ft and 8ft versions so there’s an option to suit most spinning situations.